Drones, UAV and RPA's

 • cease operation if requested to do so by a Council staff member or representative.

-Please note that the Dannevirke Aerodrome is in close proximity to the township and therefore, it is important you understand the controlled and restricted CAA rules
+Please note that the Dannevirke Aerodrome is in close proximity to the township and therefore, it is important you understand the controlled and restricted Civil Aviation Authority rules

 The Civil Aviation Autority (CAA) works to make sure everyone involved in New Zealand aviation meets the legal standards set by the Minister of Transport.
 The CAA sets out rules and regulations for operating drones in restricted or controlled airspaces.
 Its is important you abide by these rules and regulations or you may face a fine.